factory-js/factory-js/CONTRIBUTING.md

 ### Fixing bugs

-We appreciate it if you communicate through a [issues](./issues/new/choose) when you find a bug.
+We would appreciate it if you could report any bugs using [Issues](https://github.com/factory-js/factory-js/issues/new/choose).
 If you believe you can fix the bug you found, we welcome you to submit a PR directly, no issue report required!
 Also, we would appreciate it if you could consider adding tests to prevent the bug from happening again.